Jacob-Dentes/iot_net_planner/README.md

 ![Image showing an aspect render](https://i.imgur.com/Q1ALz0z.jpeg)

 The rest of this DSM Creation section will cover how you could create a DSM for that area.
 The method will work for most of the United States.
 For municipalities in the United States, the [United States Geological Survery](https://www.usgs.gov/) (USGS) provides free Lidar data for creating a DSM.
+For municipalities outside the United States, you might look into the [USGS Earth Explorer](https://earthexplorer.usgs.gov/).

 To create a DSM using USGS data, head to the [USGS Lidar Explorer](https://apps.nationalmap.gov/lidar-explorer/#/).
 In the menu on the right, click the box next to "Show where Lidar is available" to see if coverage is available in your area.